-"Right worshipfull, my duty in most humble manner remembered, I recommend me to your gude mastershipp.
+- "Right worshipfull, my duty in most humble manner remembered, I recommend me to your gude mastershipp.
 And forsomuch as your said mastershipp, by your last letters to me directed, advised me, and in like manner counselled me, to recognize the King's hyghnes to be our Patron and Founder, forasmuch as no article, word, sentence, or clause, in our original grante to hus made by Gilbert de Gaunte, cosign to our original Founder, appeared to the contrarye whye of equitie his hyghnes owght not so to be, or else to appere before ane other of his gracious counsell the last day of October, as I wold avoyd his Grace's hygh displeasure.
+In this matter, even so humbly as I canne, I - This copy has since been compared with the original preserved in the British Museum among the Harleian MSS.
+Cleopatra, E. iv. p.
+53. The date, 1537, is inserted in R. Dodsworth's copy, but is wanting in the original.

-In this matter, even so humbly as I canne, I shall beseche your good mastershipp to be gude master to me, and your poor and cotidiall orators my brethren.
-For notwithstanding the King's Grace his noble progenitors titles and clames heretofore made to our sayd partronage and foundershipp, (thoughe all we are, and ever wil be at his most gracious commandment and pleasor) yet we have ever bene dimissed clere without any interruption on this behalf nigh this two hundred yeares, as shall appere before your gudeness under substantiall evidence of record.
-And so I beseech your mastershipp we may be at this tyme, ffor in your mastershipp our holle trust in all our gude causes remayneth.
-And wheras I am deteyned with divers infirmities in my body, and in lyke manner and feble of nature, so that without great jeopardie of my lyffe, I cannot, nor am not hable to labor in doing of my deuty to appere before your mastershipp, I right humbly besech your gudenes to have me excused, and in like manner to accept the bearer my brother, as my lawfull deputie in this behaulf, who shall make your mastershipp answer as concerning these premises, to whom I beseeche your mastershipp geve firme credence, of whom also ye shall receve a pore token from me, which I eftsoones besech your gude mastershipp to accept thankfully, with my pore hert and cotidiall prayers, of which ye shall be assured enduryng my lyffe, as is my duty, God willinge, who ever preserve your gude mastershipp in much worshipp long to endure. ffrom our Monastery of Bridlington, the xxiii day of October, by your humble and cotidiall servant,
+shall beseche your good mastershipp to be gude master to me, and your poor and cotidiall orators my brethren. notwithstanding the King's Grace his noble progenitors titles and clames heretofore made to our sayd partronage and foundershipp, (thoughe all we are, and ever wil be at his most gracious commandment and pleasor) yet we have ever bene dimissed clere without any interruption on this behalf nigh this two hundred yeares, as shall appere before your gudeness under substantiall evidence of record.
+And so I beseech your mastershipp we may be at this tyme, ffor in your mastershipp our holle trust in all our gude causes And wheras I am deteyned with divers infirmities in my body, and in lyke manner am feble of nature, so that without great jeopardie of my lyffe, I cannot, nor am not hable to labor in doing of my deuty to appere before your mastershipp, I right humbly besech your gudenes to have me excused, and in like manner to accept the bearer my brother, as my lawfull deputie in this behaulf, who shall make your mastershipp answer as concerning these premises, to whom I beseeche your mastershipp geve firme credence, of whom also ye shall receve a pore token from me, which I eftsoones besech your gude mastershipp to accept thankfully, with my pore hert and cotidiall prayers, of which ye shall be assured enduryng my lyffe, as is my duty, God willinge, who ever preserve your gude mastershipp in much worshipp long to endure. ffrom our Monastery of Bridlington, the xxiii day of October, by your humble and cotidiall servant,